ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/02-Why-use-a-HPC.md

 ## What ML problems is a HPC suitable for?
 Access to a HPC is useful for a variety of machine learning problems.
 Some examples of where a HPC excels in machine learning include:
-- In deep learning specifically, there is a lot of matrix multiplication.
+- In deep learning specifically, there is a lot of matrix multiplication which GPU architecture is designed to do quickly.
-  GPUs are designed to handle graphical representation, which means they're able to effectively accelerate the matrix operations
-  associated with deep learning.
 Some HPCs provide more advanced GPUs designed for computation rather than graphics, which are especially good for this task.
 - When developing a machine learning model, there is a need to test